 Reading race When students read a text for the first time, they usually listen to it at the same time.
-You can vary this approach by setting a time limit for the first comprehension exercise, and asking students to read the text without listening to the Audio CD.
+You can vary this approach by setting a time limit for the first comprehension exercise, and asking students to read the text without listening to the CD.
 You can also set the reading exercise as a team competition.
 Teams write their answers on a piece of paper, and hand in the paper when they finish.
-Make a note of the finishing time and give penalty minutes for incorrect answers.

 Autonomy Encourage students to use the Wordlist in the Workbook, or a dictionary, to check new words.
 If you can get students into this habit from the beginning, it will save you and them a lot of time and effort.
 Make sure that students realize, however, that they don't need to understand and learn every word.
-With extensive reading texts, you may want to put a limit on the number of words which they are allowed to look up.

 Memory game Ask students to work in pairs and write four sentences about information in the reading text - two true and two false.
 Then ask students to close their books and choose various students to read their sentences.
 The rest of the class decide if the sentences are true or false, and try and correct the false ones.
-You could continue the activity as a whole class, allowing all pairs to read their sentences, or get students to continue in groups of four - two pairs in each group.